Section A. Introduction

 State law requires agencies that collect personally identifiable information to provide “procedures for correcting inaccurate information, including establishing mechanisms for individuals to review information about them and recommend changes in information they believe to be inaccurate.”
 (RCW 43.105.310)

-You can access any personally identifiable information we collect about you by contacting the University Public Records Officer.
+You can access any personally identifiable information we collect about you by contacting the University Chief Information Security Officer.
 You may correct factual errors in your personally identifiable information by submitting an electronic mail or written request that credibly shows the error.
 We will take reasonable steps to verify your identity before granting access or making corrections.

 Applets are tools downloaded to your computer to work with the software you have.
 Applets are intended to enhance your browsing experience by enabling you to view information in a unique manner or enable access to information that your computer would otherwise be unable to access without the applet.